 • new tool mk-data-partition adds a data partition to an ISO

-• easy installation of packages from /pkgs/<CLASS> directories
+• easy installation of packages from /pkgs/ directories

 • new helper functions for creating custom list of disks